Isss11/halloween-effect-empirical-analysis/README.md

 ## Data

 The data was downloaded from the Bank of Canada website.
-It has been included in this repository in `analysis/tbill_all.csv`.
+It has been included in this repository in `tbill_all.csv`.
 Some of the intial rows were removed using Excel for easier data cleaning with Pandas.
 Please note that the column 'V80691345' represents the 6-month t-bill yield that is used in our empirical research.
 The data is cleaned by the Python Juypter notebook when it is run.